deepflowio/docs/translate/translated/05-features/05-auto-tagging/06-additional-cloud-tags.md

 The custom tags that can be pushed using this API include:

-- Custom tags associated with the following K8s resources
+- Custom tags associated with the following K8s resources:
   - Namespace
-- Custom tags associated with the following cloud resources
+- Custom tags associated with the following cloud resources:
   - Cloud Server

-# API Call Method
+# API Usage

 ## Endpoint